younesaassila/ttv-lol-pro/README.md

 <br />

-TTV LOL PRO removes livestream ads from [Twitch](https://www.twitch.tv/).
+TTV LOL PRO removes most livestream ads from Twitch.
+This is free, don't expect it to be perfect.
+Issues?
+Complain to Twitch

 This fork: